 How do taxonomies align with content and SEO?

-The primary benefit of creating a taxonomy is the ability to classify content or products based upon the categories to which they belong.
+The primary benefit to SEO when creating a taxonomy is the ability to classify content or products based upon the categories to which they belong.
 This expands your ability to aggregate and display that content exponentially across your website.
 When done correctly, a taxonomy also aligns with keywords that reflect search behavior to help readers discover your content and products.
 Therefore, a taxonomy helps you organize, maintain, display, personalize, and ensure content discovery around your audience’s buyer’s journey.
 Taxonomy classification of your content is an important step in creating intelligent content.

 The organization of the content within each of the silo structures helps to improve the rankings of each page.
 The display of the content assets on the page are all directly related to the taxonomy topic, which helps provide context to the material.
 These on-page keywords assist with the ranking ability for the page.
 In a Google Hangout, John Mueller pointed out that the user experience improves because users have landed on a page that is full of content based on a particular topic or taxonomy level.
 Since they have a better experience, their engagement and CTR improves.
 In my experience I have noticed an increase in CTR of over 21% by displaying semantically-related content types within a taxonomy page.